uvlad7/json_scanner/README.md

 begin_pos, end_pos, = JsonScanner.scan(emoji_json, [["heart"]], false).first.first
 emoji_json.byteslice(begin_pos...end_pos)
 # => "\"😍\""
-# Note: most likely don't need `quirks_mode` option, unless you are using some old ruby
+# Note: You most likely don't need the `quirks_mode` option unless you are using an older version
-# with stdlib version of json gem or its old version.
-In new versions `quirks_mode` is default
+# of Ruby with the stdlib - or just also old - version of the json gem.
+In newer versions, `quirks_mode` is enabled by default.
 JSON.parse(emoji_json.byteslice(begin_pos...end_pos), quirks_mode: true)
 # => "😍"
 # You can also do this